This page demonstrates how to use FSharp.Formatting.CodeFormat

 is the most important kind of token.
 It consists of a kind

-(identifier, keyword, etc.), the original F# code and tool tip information.
+(identifier, keyword, etc.), the original F# code and tooltip information.

-The tool tip is further formatted using a simple document format, but we simply
+The tooltip is further formatted using a simple document format, but we simply

 print the value using the F# pretty printing, so the result looks as follows: